yungpanko/yungpanko.github.io/misc/proposal.md

 The MIT Sloan Coder’s Club provides an accessible, results-focused forum for MIT Sloan students  and the broader MIT community to:

-(1) Learn the basics of programming, and start building apps, websites, and services
+1. Learn the basics of programming, and start building apps, websites, and services

-(2) Engage in activities to build knowledge, such as hack-a-thons and hosted talks
+2. Engage in activities to build knowledge, such as hack-a-thons and hosted talks

-(3) Better understand issues of software architecture, to promote better informed business leaders interested in the technology space
+3. Better understand issues of software architecture, to promote better informed business leaders interested in the technology space

+\b.
+How will your club be different than any existing clubs, and how will it benefit Sloan students across all programs?

 ### <a name='curriculum'></a>II.
 Curriculum